grafana/metrictank/docs/tools.md

       --statsd-addr string           statsd TCP address. e.g. 'localhost:8125' --statsd-type string           statsd type: standard or datadog (default "standard") --stdout                       enable emitting metrics to stdout
+      --use-fixed-value              use a single value for all metrics --use-fixed-values             use repeating values for all metrics --use-ts-value                 use timestamp as value for metrics

 Use "mt-fakemetrics [command] --help" for more information about a command.
 ```